Overall LLM Rankings: April 2026

 When will DeepSeek V4 be released?

 Expected late April 2026.
-Leaked benchmarks suggest major improvements but nothing is confirmed.
+Leaked benchmarks suggest major improvements but nothing is confirmed as of this update.
 V3.2 remains the current production model.

 Sources: